 - Make explicit statements about the importance of digital and advocate for consideration of a digital approach in the work they fund.

 - Train grants officers to understand how to assess and evaluate digital initiatives.

 Notes to editors:

-- The Scottish Council for Voluntary Organisations (SCVO) is the national membership body representing the interests of charities, voluntary organisations and social enterprises.
-The Scottish third sector turns over £4.9 billion a year and employs 138,000 people in over 45,000 organisations.
-For more on SCVO see scvo.scot
+- The Scottish Council for Voluntary Organisations is the membership organisation for Scotland’s charities, voluntary organisations and social enterprises.
+The Scottish third sector turns over £4.5 billion a year and employs 138,000 people in over 45,000 organisations.
+For more on SCVO see www.scvo.scot